msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

 .. codelens:: circle_calculations

-   # Calculate the diameter, circumference and area of
+   # Calculate the diameter,
+   # circumference and area of
    # a circle of radius 50

+   # import pi from the math library
-   from math import pi      # the constant pi
+   from math import pi

    radius = 50
    diameter = 2 * radius
-   circumference = diameter * radius
+   circumference = diameter * pi
    area = 2 * pi * radius * radius

-There is a lot more to learn about variables and assignment to become expert in programming.
+You will learn a lot more about variables and assignment on your programming journey.
-Mike's "Data Types and Variables" rap touches on the very important notion of the *data type* of an object.
+But for today, we'll let Mike introduce you to one other important notion---the *data type* of a value---and go on to introducing loops.

 .. raw:: html